-The site visit was undertaken on Friday 17 February 2022 by a CMW Principal Geotechnical Engineer.
-The review involved a physical dam inspection and a walk over review of specific areas and the containment embankments (main, northern and western), downstream batter slopes, downstream toe areas, spillway, spigotting operations, the water recovery systems and discussions with site personnel.
-Reference should be made to the photographs, presented in Appendix A, as figures A1 to A7.
+The site visit was undertaken on Wednesday 8 February 2023 by a CMW Senior Principal Tailings Engineer.
+The review involved a visual assessment of the TD1 dam and a walk over review of specific areas and the containment embankments (main, southern, northern and western), downstream batter slopes, downstream toe areas, spillway, spigotting operations, the water recovery systems and discussions with site personnel.
+Reference should be made to the photographs, presented in Appendix A, as figures A1 to A8.